tsubasaxZZZ/azure-content/includes/azure-storage-limits.md

 Max size of a file in a file share|1 TB
 Max number of files in a file share|Only limit is the 5 TB total capacity of the file share Max 8 KB IOPS per share|1000
-Max number of files in a file share|Only limit is the 5 TB total capacity of the file share Max number of blob containers, blobs, file shares, tables, queues, entities, or messages per storage account|Only limit is the 500 TB storage account capacity
+Max number of blob containers, blobs, file shares, tables, queues, entities, or messages per storage account|Only limit is the 500 TB storage account capacity
 Max number of stored access policies per container, file share, table, or queue|5 Total Request Rate (assuming 1KB object size) per storage account|Up to 20,000 IOPS, entities per second, or messages per second